Qiskit/qiskit/docs/intro_tutorial1.rst

 .. code-block:: python

-  import numpy as np
-  from qiskit import QuantumCircuit from qiskit.providers.aer import QasmSimulator from qiskit.visualization import plot_histogram
+  from qiskit import QuantumCircuit from qiskit_aer import AerSimulator from qiskit.visualization import plot_histogram

 In more detail, the imports are

 - ``QuantumCircuit``: can be thought as the instructions of the quantum system.
   It holds all your quantum operations.
-- ``QasmSimulator``: is the Aer high performance circuit simulator.
+- ``AerSimulator``: is the Aer high performance circuit simulator.
 - ``plot_histogram``: creates histograms.